macropin/django-registration/docs/index.rst

 <quickstart>`, which describes all the necessary steps to install
 django-registration and configure it for the default workflow.
-For more detailed information, including how to customize the registration process (including support for alternate registration systems), read through the documentation listed below.
+For more detailed information, including how to customize the registration process (and support for alternate registration systems), read through the documentation listed below.

 If you are upgrading from a previous release, please read the :ref:`upgrade guide <upgrade>` for information on what's changed.